-Hurricanes, flooding, tornados, wildfires and earthquakes keep various regions of the planet on constant alert.
-For National Preparedness Month in September, organizations across the US have been focusing on helping families be at the ready for these disasters.
-The primary message to families: having an emergency plan is crucial.
+Hurricanes, flooding, tornados, wildfires, and earthquakes keep various regions of the planet on constant alert.
+But with coronavirus added to the mix, organizations across the US have been working overtime to help families be ready.

 Here are some preparedness guidelines for you and your family.

 Andrew R. Roszak is the executive director of the Institute for Childhood Preparedness.
 Members of his organization travel the country, helping families prepare for disasters.
 He also oversees disaster recovery efforts in the US and the Caribbean.
 He recommends emergency kits contain the following items: